Djack1010/tami/README.md

 ## Usage

-There are 2 scripts that handle Tami executions: `train_test.py` and `post_processing.py`.
+There are 3 scripts that handle Tami executions: `train_test.py` (the main one) `pre_processing.py`, and `post_processing.py`.
 There are more utilities scripts in the `scripts` folder, such as backup data and cleaning up old results/logs.
-Also, the script `main_literature.py` (which is based on the `train_test.py` one) allows to train and test DL models from the literature.
+Also, the script `main_literature.py` (which is based on the `train_test.py` one) allows to train and test a specific set of DL models from the literature (for 'related works' comparison).

 ### Train and test models